ckspartans/greenfootecosystem-alphaecosystemsimulator/README.md

 PROJECT TITLE: Alpha Ecosystem Simulator

-PURPOSE OF PROJECT: Simulate a growing ecosystem with presets from user
+PURPOSE OF PROJECT: Simulate a growing ecosystem with presets made from user

 VERSION or DATE: v_1_0 12-10-2017